If you've been made redundant

 If you've been made redundant, you're facing a number of important financial decisions, including how best to use your redundancy payout.
 There are also important considerations about your super.
 Find out how your super may be impacted and how we can help you plan through this uncertain period.

-In the print, media, arts and entertainment industries redundancies are unfortunately a harsh reality of the current working environment, and you never know if they could one day affect you.
+In the print, media, arts and entertainment industries redundancies are unfortunately a harsh reality of the current working environment.

-The redundancy process can be difficult and, along with the stress of contemplating your next career step and finding a new job, you usually have to make many important financial decisions.
-A lot of these decisions are probably about your redundancy payout – how long will it last, should you invest or should you pay off debts – but there could also be some important decisions to make about your super.
+The redundancy process can be difficult.
+Along with the stress of contemplating your next career step and finding a new job, you usually have to make many important financial decisions.
+A lot of these decisions are probably about your redundancy payout.
+How long will it last, should you invest, or should you pay off debts?
+But there could also be some important decisions to make about your super.

 Your redundancy payment